-old experiments for learning about subtractive sound synthesis made over two years starting in 2003.
+old experiments for learning about subtractive sound synthesis made over two years starting in 2003 when i was working in the archives of a hospital.

-each song should offer something the others do not. even today, i still find the rawness of the sounds unusual. the tracks feature a relatively wide dynamic range, some more complex rhythms, hidden details, and usually synthesized instruments created from scratch.
+each of the loops and songs should offer something the others do not. even today, i still find the rawness of the sounds unusual. the tracks feature a relatively wide dynamic range, some more complex rhythms, hidden details, and usually synthesized instruments created from scratch.

 one idea behind it goes like this: what if we distribute rhythms and melodies across multiple instruments, and some of them play louder or softer in unexpected ways? a rhythmic or melodic thread could hide within the noise or fade in and out of existence - not because it is not there but merely because it goes unnoticed - depending on the listeners current perceptual state.